glideroggan/dream/readme.md

   This is a big change.
 But it should be just the grid-layout and the widget-wrapper

-# Worksflows (explain how the work with the modal, base and manager)
-Looks like there are different events
-workflow-complete: emitted by workflow-base, no one seems to listen to this workflow-completed
-workflowComplete: emitted by modal, catched by workflow-manager, to be used when multiple workflows are in the same modal Which one should we use? and why are there different ones?

 # menu
 ## theme pages